 At Edgar Sewter we follow Twinkl Phonics for the teaching of Phonics and early reading.
 Twinkl Phonics has been approved by the Department for Education.
 Phonics lessons are fast paced and the five part pattern of revisit and review, teach, practice, apply and assess to ensure the four cornerstones of Phonics are covered.

-Children start Phonics in Nursery, they begin at Phase 1 where there is a big emphasis on speaking and listening skills.
-This lays the foundation for all Phonics work before any sounds are taught.
-Phase 1 is split into seven aspects, the final aspect focusing on oral segmenting and blending.
+Children begin their Phonics journey in Nursery when they will begin at Level 1 where they will develop the knowledge, skills and understanding to use and discriminate between auditory, environmental and instrumental sounds.
+Level 1 has a big emphasis on speaking and listening skills which lays the foundation for all Phonics learning and is broken down into seven aspects, the final aspect focussing on oral segmenting and blending.